aesthetic-suite/framework/docs/system/config.md

 > Platforms: Android, Web

-Breakpoints integrate with the strategy above to provide responsive and adaptive support, based on the device viewport and orientation.
+Breakpoints integrate with the strategy above to provide responsive support, based on the device viewport and orientation.
 When `responsive.strategy` is "mobile-first", the breakpoints will be sorted from lowest to highest, and reversed for "desktop-first".
 This ensures the correct specificity takes place.

 The `responsive.breakpoints` setting _requires 5 breakpoints_ ranging from smallest to largest, in
-either a list or object format, with values being a [unit](#unitless-values).
+either a list or map, with values being a [unit](#unitless-values).
 On the web, these values will be converted to `em` values, while Android uses `dp`, and [ignored by iOS][ios-responsive].
 By default, the setting is configured to the values in the example below.

 ```yaml
 # List